Casual and seasonal employees in the WA private sector and in the WA State public sector are covered by the Long Service Leave Act unless under:

 - are entitled to paid long service leave under their award or industrial agreement and that entitlement is at least equivalent to the entitlement to long service leave under the Long Service Leave Act, are not entitled to long service leave under the Long Service Leave Act.

 A casual or seasonal employee can have continuous employment despite working intermittently and/or with varying hours.

 As a general principle, breaks between shifts or seasons where the employer does not provide the employee with work and which are part of the employee’s terms of employment do not mean:

 - the employee has been absent from work

 - the employee’s employment has been terminated at the end of the shift or season.

-Such breaks between shifts or seasons that are part of the employee’s terms of engagement therefore:
+Such breaks between shifts or seasons that are part of the employee’s terms of employment therefore: